 Who is Eligible?

 The 245(a) loan program is designed specifically for low-to-median income first-time homebuyers or young families whose income will increase over time.
-These loans have a fixed-rate and the monthly mortgage payment starts off low and gradually increases annually.
+These loans have a fixed-rate with the mortgage payment starting off low and gradually increasing over time.

 FHA 245(a) Loan Ideal Borrower